-As previously disclosed in the Company's Form 10-Q for the quarter ended September 27, 2013, the Company's VT Composites reporting unit experienced delays on certain programs that were driven by changes in customers' requirements during 2012.
+During 2013, the Company's legacy VT Composites reporting unit experienced delays on certain programs that were driven by changes in customers' requirements during 2012.
 The Company anticipated these changes in requirements would shift revenues and related cash flows into 2013 and future periods.
 The anticipated deferred revenues did not materialize to the levels the Company had projected in 2013, and therefore the results of Step 1 of the impairment analysis resulted in a fair value for the reporting unit below its carrying value.
 Prior to proceeding to Step 2 of the impairment analysis, management assessed the tangible and intangible assets subject to amortization to determine if they were impaired.
 Based on this analysis management concluded these assets were not impaired.
 Upon completion of the Step 2 impairment analysis, the Company recorded a non-cash non-tax deductible goodwill impairment charge of \$2.1 million, or 11% of the reporting unit's total goodwill balance, to reduce the carrying value of goodwill to its implied fair value.
-This charge has been included in the operating results of the Company's Aerospace segment.
-See Note 6, Fair Value Measurements, for further discussion.
+This charge has been included in the 2013 operating results of the Company's Aerospace segment.